World Language Credit by Proficiency

 Step 1: Register

 Please register below for the World Language Biliteracy Testing.
-Registration closes two weeks before each test date.
 You will receive confirmation of registration via the email you register with at least two weeks prior to test date.
-In order to earn credit, students must be able to read, write, speak AND understand the language in which they are being tested.
+In order to earn credit, students must write in, speak in, read in, AND listen in the language in which they are being tested.